fmartinou/whats-up-docker/docs/api/README.md

-## REST API
+### REST API

 You can access _**WUD**_ state using the HTTP REST API. \
 (see API details below)

 By default, the API is enabled and exposed on port `3000`.

-You can override this behaviour using the followinf environment variables.
+You can override this behaviour using the following environment variables.
 ### Variables

 | Env var               | Description                   | Supported values | Default value  |